Safety and Security

 Volunteers typically live and work in communities at some distance from the Peace Corps office in the capital city of a host country.
 Volunteers are expected to stay in touch with the Peace Corps office on a periodic basis to ensure they can be contacted in case of an emergency.
 They are required to report their whereabouts when they travel away from their sites, and are required to receive Peace Corps authorization if they intend to leave their country of assignment for any reason.

 The Peace Corps addresses larger security concerns through country-specific emergency action plans in place at each post.
+These plans are developed to address events such as natural disasters or civil unrest, and set forth the strategies developed by each Peace Corps office to prepare for, respond to, communicate about, and recover from such crises.
 These plans are developed to address events such as natural disasters or civil unrest, and set forth the strategies developed by each Peace Corps office to prepare for, respond to, communicate, and recover from such crises.
 Each plan defines roles and responsibilities for staff and Volunteers, explains policies and procedures, and lists contact information for emergency resources.
 These plans are tested and revised annually, and Volunteers receive training to understand their roles and responsibilities.

 The Peace Corps works closely with the U.S. embassy in-country and other international organizations to share information, monitor threats, develop strategies, and coordinate communication in a crisis.
 The agency also works in partnership with the State Department and host country officials to ensure emergency plans are comprehensive, current, realistic, rehearsed, and reflect best practices for the region.
 If a decision is made to evacuate Volunteers from a country, the Peace Corps will commit every resource at hand to safely move each and every Volunteer out of harm's way.